 Many GP practices use a low salary (typically £12,570 to maximise the personal allowance) combined with dividends for tax efficiency.

-Medical Professional Expenses and Corporation Tax
+Medical Practice Corporation Tax Complexities

 NHS Pension Considerations for Incorporated GPs